-- View all of the Graduate Course Syllabi. (login required)
+- View the Graduate Government Course Guides. (login required)

 Military Benefits for the Master of Arts in Public Policy – Middle East Affairs

-- Tuition discounts – $275 for undergraduate (per credit hour)
+- Tuition discounts – $275 per credit hour for graduate courses

-What Career Can You Pursue with an M.A.P.P. in Middle Eastern Studies?
+What Career Can You Pursue with a M.A.P.P. in Middle East Studies?